Buff Bulletin Board

 YEARS Study logo

-Join the Young Emerging Adult Research Study (YEARS) study at CU Boulder and CU Anschutz (IRB# 23-2067) to understand emotions.
-Earn $25 per hour (up to approximately $400 total) for up to three study session phases (1 3/4 hours).
+Earn $25 per hour (up to approximately $400 total) for up to three study session phases (one hour and 45 minutes).
 Must be 18–25 years, be able to attend in-person sessions, and have a personal history of bipolar disorder or no mental health history.

-The Sleep and Chronobiology Laboratory is looking for people with delayed sleep-wake phase disorder or people with late bedtimes or healthy people with typical bedtimes.
+The Sleep and Chronobiology Laboratory is looking for people with delayed sleep-wake phase disorder or people with late bedtimes, or healthy people with typical bedtimes.

 The purpose of this study is to improve our understanding of mechanisms of delayed sleep-wake phase disorder (DSWPD).
-We are testing patients with DSWPD as well as healthy people without DSWPD.
+We are testing patients with DSWPD, as well as healthy people without DSWPD.
 The study is 6.5 weeks long with six in-person visits at CU Boulder.

 You may be eligible for this study if you: